Computer Information Systems

 - AAS - Computer Graphics & Web Design - (60-65 credit hours) This degree will prepare students to design and develop Web sites and use graphic software for publications and professional digital images.
 While many courses are offered in a traditional classroom setting, this degree may also be obtained by taking all of your coursework online.

-- AAS - Network Support and Information Security - Computer Information Systems (AAS) - (60-65 credit hours) This degree program is intended for students who plan to work in technology support services.
+- AAS - Cybersecurity and Network Support (AAS) - (60-65 credit hours) This degree program is intended for students who plan to work in technology support services.
 The course work emphasizes computer repair, network troubleshooting, information security, and help desk support.

 Certificates of Proficiency